nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/Bluetooth Low Energy Application Developers Guide/topics/application_code.md

 -   *app\_preinclude.h*.

 This header file contains macros to override the default configuration of any module in the application.
-It is added as a preinclude file in the preprocessor command line in IAR, as shown in [Figure 1](#FIG_YHS_G1G_CY):
+It is added as a preinclude file in the preprocessor command line in IAR, as shown in [Figure](../images/figure_16_new_preprocessor.png):

 ![](../images/figure_16_new_preprocessor.png "Preinclude file")